DAWN OF THE PLANET OF THE APES

 But once the surviving humans from the city make accidental contact with the apes the only question is whether war between the two species can be averted.

-Despite the best efforts of Caesar and one of the humans, Malcolm, the answer inevitably is ‘no’, which could make for a somewhat depressing viewing experience were it not for the skilful way the film unfolds, always keeping my interest.
+Despite the best efforts of Caesar and one of the humans, Malcolm, the answer inevitably is ‘no’, which could make for a downbeat viewing experience were it not for the skilful way the story unfolds, always keeping the viewer interested.

 The credit for this lies in part with the quality of the writing and the outstanding visual effects.
-But ultimately it is Serkis who carries the film.
+But essentially it is Serkis who carries the film.

 In contrast, none of the human characters are especially memorable.